nguyenngockhank/nguyenngockhank.github.io/notes/aws/architecture.md

 ![Scaling_64](./img/Arch_AWS-Elastic-Disaster-Recovery_48.png) **CloudEndure Disaster Recovery** continuously replicates our machines into a low-cost staging area in your target AWS account and preferred Region enabling fast and reliable recovery in case of IT data center failures.

+**99.999999999% Durability?**
+- Eleven nine (11 9s)
+- Example: store 10M objects in S3.
+You can average expect to incur a loss of a SINGLE OBJECT once every 10,000 year.

 ## Highly Fault Tolerant

 Your ability for your service to ensure there is **no single point of failure**. **Preventing the chance of failure**